Mulch for Casa Rosa Landscaping: My Insider Guide

 • Keeps grass from competing for resources

-• Locks nutrients in the soil providing plant roots extra food
+• Locks nutrients in the soil, giving plant roots extra food

 • Blocks sunlight to suppress weeds